 In 2018 we revisited the bullying of our children to explore their protection from cyberbullying and social media abuse by the state’s public schools and issued a new report in October.

 Finding What Works in Districts to Reduce Bullying

 In our 2011 partnership with the Governor’s Prevention Partnership, Connecticut Appleseed recruited a team of more than 20 pro bono attorneys from Travelers Corporation to interview officials and teachers from a representative sample of 11 school districts to help accelerate district compliance with the 2008 statute.
 During 2011 this team conducted and wrote up approximately 60 interviews with administrators, principals, teachers, guidance counselors, and psychologists.

-Extraordinary School District Cooperation
+Extraordinary School District Cooperation in 2011

 While school officials are occasionally reluctant to assume responsibilities beyond their core educational role, we were able to secure tremendous cooperation from the following 11 districts in discussing the effectiveness of bullying policies and strategies that they had adopted:

 - Rocky Hill